michodgs25/Somerset-Trails/README.md

 [logo]: https://github.com/michodgs24/assets/images/logo/logo.jpg "Logo Title Text 2"

 # Somerset Trails
+### Explore the west country's best trails, one step at a time.

+---

 Somerset is world famous for it's beautiful countryside and spectacular hill-top views with thousands of tourists flocking to visit the area every year.
-Somerset boasts trails such as the **cheddar gorge**, the **weston woods** and the **Somerset coastal path.**
+Somerset boasts trails such as the **Cheddar Gorge**, the **Weston Woods**, **Somerset Coastal path** and many more.

+---

+## README Roadmap

 ## UX-